andre-floors/snake-game/README.md

 - Collision detection with the boundaries and the snake itself.
 - Food spawning at random positions inside the grid.
 - Snake growth mechanics upon eating food.
-- Smooth rendering with custom snake assets for head, body, and tail.

----

-## Features

-- **Grid-based movement:** 30x26 grid cells, each 25x25 pixels.
-- **Collision detection:** Walls and self-collision detection to end the game.
-- **Food spawning:** Food randomly appears inside the play area.
-- **Snake growth:** The snake length increases by 1 segment each time food is eaten.
-- **Custom graphics:** Snake and food sprites with rotation for smooth animation.

 ---

 ## Installation